- 22 Resorts

 Mayrhofen offers a little something for everyone and an awful lot for the intermediate skier.
 Much of the action takes place above the treeline on wide sweeping slopes that are as snowsure as snowsure gets.
 The Vans Penken Park is one of the best in the Alps and has distinct areas for all abilities from beginner to pro.
 The resort is typically Tyrolean and has maintained its timbered charm as it has expanded.
 The apres may be a little full-on for some but overall the party people co-exist comfortably alongside the more family-oriented holidaymakers.

-Beginners: For starters take the Ahorhbahn cable for the resort’s best nursery slopes.
+Beginners: For starters take the Ahorn cable car for the resort’s best nursery slopes.
 Beginners will find plenty of wide gentle slopes that are likely to have a generous covering.
 The downside is it’s not so easy meet up with your more experienced friends as they’ll likely be skiing in the separate Penken area.
-If you can persuade them to join you they will at least avoid the peak-time queues on the Penken cable and once they’ve limbered up on the flat stuff they’ll find some steeper advanced runs as they head down the mountain.
-There are also some starter slopes near the Penken gondola drop-off so some quid pro quo and all can find something to suit.
+If you can persuade them to join you they will at least avoid the peak-time queues on the Penken cable car and once they’ve limbered up on the flat stuff they’ll find some steeper advanced runs as they head down the mountain.
+There are also some starter slopes near the Penken cable car drop-off so some quid pro quo and all can find something to suit.

 Intermediates: This is where the Hof really comes into its own.
 The Penken – above the treeline – offers acres of sweeping pistes and, while steepish, are broad enough to practise some speedy carving without fear of thumping a tree or plummeting off the peak.
 The Tuxer Glacier – while also steep – has similarly sweeping trails that provide a testing but satisfying ride for the not-quite-newbs.